Workshop & tutorial/masterclass proposal deadline: 17th January 2020

 When you access EasyChair you will have the option to submit to one of the following.
 Please select carefully.

 Full papers provide an account of original work that will feature as an oral presentation at the conference.
-The maximum length of full papers is 10 pages.
+The maximum length of full papers, including references, is 10 pages.
 (We are happy to accept shorter papers, e.g. 6-8 pages.)

 Short papers may support one of several conference contributions including an industry day presentation, a workshop activity or component, an interaction gallery exhibit, a poster or a short oral presentation.
 These papers make a focused contribution, provide an opinion or reflection or summarise work-in-progress.